 The key to being more intentional and purposeful in our lives is to make peace with ourselves that change isn’t easy and it’s a process that lasts as long as we’re on this earth.
 Once you understand that change requires constant work, adjusting, attention, focus, and diligence… change can finally happen.

-Start will the areas in your life that don’t look like you want them to look.
+Start with the areas in your life that don’t look like you want them to look.
 Decide what things you need to do to make an impact and start doing them… and don’t stop doing them.
 And when you finally see results… don’t stop doing them!

 Remember, this is a forever thing.
 As soon as you get your results you may make adjustments to your process, but you’ll never stop working and maintaining your success!